fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 HealthFull | maximum health
 HealthToKnockOut | threshold for unarmed combat, health cannot reach this level HealthToMoraleMinCoef | multiplicative coef for health = 0 HearingToFov |
-HeavyWeaponWeight | used to deduce 'attack weight' HerbGatherSkillToCount | multiplied by sqrt(skill level) to modify the number of collected herbs (#herb) HerbGatherSkillToRadius | multiplied by skill level to calculate radius (#herb) HerbGatherXP | final XP reward for one herb gathering(#herb) HerbsInHorseInventoryForHorsenipPerk | number of herbs in horse inventory needed for Horsenip perk to be active (#herb) HerbsInInventoryForFlowerPowerPerk | number of herbs in inventory needed for FlowerPower perk to be active (#herb) HighbornWealthThreshold | social class wealth threshold for perks HorseAttackMaxSpeed | speed of the attacking rider to gain maximal attack bonus HorseMaxAttackCoef | [1,inf) maximal multiplicative coef a rider will gain when attacking on HorseMaxAttackSpeed
+HeavyWeaponWeight | used to deduce 'attack weight' HerbGatherSkillToCount | multiplied by sqrt(skill level) to modify the number of collected herbs HerbGatherSkillToRadius | multiplied by skill level to calculate radius HerbGatherXP | final XP reward for one herb gathering HerbsInHorseInventoryForHorsenipPerk | number of herbs in horse inventory needed for Horsenip perk to be active HerbsInInventoryForFlowerPowerPerk | number of herbs in inventory needed for FlowerPower perk to be active HighbornWealthThreshold | social class wealth threshold for perks HorseAttackMaxSpeed | speed of the attacking rider to gain maximal attack bonus HorseMaxAttackCoef | [1,inf) maximal multiplicative coef a rider will gain when attacking on HorseMaxAttackSpeed